Shopify/tslint-config-shopify/docs/rules/import-type-order.md

 - Improves readability and organization by grouping naturally related items together.

 ## Rule Details
 Enforce order of import statement types.
-Import structure should be listed in the following order:
+Imports should be listed in the following order:

 * Externals
 * Absolute paths